Richa0305/Data-Structure-with-swift/Identify-DS.md

 <img width="1256" alt="Screenshot 2022-03-09 at 08 00 04" src="https://user-images.githubusercontent.com/10761678/157381720-4a291db1-e46a-4769-855d-f7a7f685bb80.png">

 How to solve recursion problem - Make smaller input in every recursive call
+1. Base Conditions - like smallest input values
+2. Hypothesis - design the function which gives output
+3. Induction - Logic for output